 Get Here If You Can

 Life ain’t always beautiful.
-That’s a line in a country song but it’s so true.
+That’s a line in a country song but it’s true.
 Some days, life just takes you and shakes you and spins you around like it’s somebody else’s birthday party and you’ve got the blindfold on, but you have NO idea where the stinkin’ donkey is to pin the tail on.

 And so you twirl, and stumble, and maybe some people laugh at you.
 You feel sort of stupid.